xster/flutter-wiki/Tree-hygiene.md

 or a new performance regression caused by the next roll, since that roll will include all the commits in the paused period.

-Therefore, reverting a roller commit is not the default action if it causes a performance regression.
+Therefore, reverting a roller commit or pausing the auto-roller is *NOT* the default action if it causes a performance regression.
 The default action should be to file an issue with labels "performance", "regression", and "TODAY" immediately, and start investigating which leaf-commit caused the regression.
 Once the leaf-commit is identified, check if it's an expected trade-off.
 If so, remove the "TODAY" label and try to see